yongkyung-oh/yongkyung-oh.github.io/_pages/about.md

 <h3> &#10003; Honors and Rewards </h3>
 <ul>
-  <li> High-Potential Individuals Global Training Program supported by IITP and Ministry of Science, ICT and Future Planning, 2020</li>
+  <li> High-Potential Individuals Global Training Program, fully supported by IITP and Ministry of Science, ICT and Future Planning, 2020</li>

   <li> 2nd place in the Medical Startup Festa, Center for Creative Economy and Innovation, Ulsan, 2018</li>